Pulmonary Embolism Treatment & Management

 Approach Considerations

-Even in patients who are fully anticoagulated, however, DVT and pulmonary embolism can and often do recur.
-New pulmonary embolism in the hospital can occur in the following patients despite therapeutic anticoagulation:
+Even in patients who are fully anticoagulated, however, DVT and pulmonary embolism (PE) can and often do recur.
+New PE in the hospital can occur in the following patients despite therapeutic anticoagulation:

-- Patients who have nonfloating DVT without pulmonary embolism at presentation (3%)
+Patients who have nonfloating DVT without PE at presentation (3%)

-- Patients who present with a floating thrombus but have no pulmonary embolism (13%)
+Patients who present with a floating thrombus but have no PE (13%)

-- Patients who present with pulmonary embolism but have no floating thrombus (11%)
+Patients who present with PE but have no floating thrombus (11%)

-- Patients who present with pulmonary embolism who have a floating thrombus visible at venography (39%)
+Patients who present with PE who have a floating thrombus visible at venography (39%)

-Deciding how to treat a venous thrombosis that may lead to a pulmonary embolism is difficult.
-A survey of Canadian pediatric intensivists reported 4 patient factors commonly used to determine if a venous thrombosis is clinically important[21] :
+Deciding how to treat a venous thrombosis that may lead to a PE is difficult.
+A survey of Canadian pediatric intensivists reported the following four patient factors commonly used to determine if a venous thrombosis is clinically important [26] :

-- Presence of an acute or chronic cardiopulmonary comorbidity that affects the patient's ability to tolerate a pulmonary embolism
+Presence of an acute or chronic cardiopulmonary comorbidity that affects the patient's ability to tolerate a PE

 Anticoagulants are the treatment of choice in most children with pulmonary emboli.
 Thrombolytics are rarely used.
 To date, little data are available regarding the use of LMWH in children with thromboembolic disease.

-The ACCP guidelines recommend that all patients with pulmonary embolism require rapid risk stratification (grade 1C).
-Thrombolytic therapy should be used in patients with evidence of hemodynamic compromise, except in the face of major contraindications due to bleeding risks (grade 1B).
-Do not delay thrombolysis in this population, owing to the potential for the development of irreversible cardiogenic shock.
-Thrombolytic therapy is suggested in select high-risk patients who do not have hypotension and are at low risk for bleeding (grade 2B).
+All patients with PE require rapid risk stratification.
+Thrombolytic therapy should be used in patients with acute PE associated with hypotension (systolic BP< 90 mm HG) who do not have a high bleeding risk.
+[5] Do not delay thrombolysis in this population because irreversible cardiogenic shock can develop.
+Thrombolytic therapy is suggested in select patients with acute PE not associated with hypotension and with a low bleeding risk whose initial clinical presentation or clinical course after starting anticoagulation suggests a high risk of developing hypotension.
 Assessment of pulmonary embolism severity, prognosis, and risk of bleeding dictate whether thrombolytic therapy should be started.
-Thrombolytic therapy is not recommended for most patients (grade 1B).
+Thrombolytic therapy is not recommended for most patients with acute PE not associated with hypotension.
+[5]

-Until randomized clinical trials demonstrate a clear morbidity or mortality benefit, the role of thrombolytic therapy in the management of acute pulmonary embolism will remain controversial.
-The currently accepted indications for thrombolytic therapy include hemodynamic instability or right ventricular dysfunction demonstrated on ECHO.
+Until randomized clinical trials demonstrate a clear morbidity or mortality benefit, the role of thrombolytic therapy in the management of acute pulmonary embolism will remain controversial (especially in the management of intermediate-risk patients).
+[84, 85, 86] The currently accepted indications for thrombolytic therapy include hemodynamic instability (systolic BP < 90 mm Hg) or a clinical risk factor assessment that suggests that hypotension is likely to develop.

 Unfractionated heparin therapy